youreachedrahat/PPBL-2023-Token-Registry/readme.md

 ### 4. Submit a Merge request.
 In this step, you will request that your changes be included in the main repository, in this case the Gimbalabs repository.

-a.
-Located in your repo at GitLab, go to the **Merge requests** option (at the left side menu).
+- Located in your repo at GitLab, go to the **Merge requests** option (at the left side menu).
-b.
-Click on the *New merge request* button.
+- Click on the *New merge request* button.
-c.
-Select the *Source branch*.
+- Select the *Source branch*.
 Listen: **You are the source branch**.
 In the "Select source branch" option, select *main*.
-d.
-Select the *Target branch*.
+- Select the *Target branch*.
 Listen: **Gimbalabs is the target branch**.
 In the "Select target branch" option, select *main*.
-e.
-Click on **Compare branches and continue**
+- Click on **Compare branches and continue**
-f.
-In the field "Title", write a concise but descriptive reference for your merge request.
+- In the field "Title", write a concise but descriptive reference for your merge request.
-g.
-Scroll down the screen and click on **Create merge request** button.
+- Scroll down the screen and click on **Create merge request** button.

 #### And that's it.
 SLT complete.
 Congratulations my dear student: You are the best!